NethermindEth/aztec-wormhole-app-demo/packages/aztec-contracts/emitter/DEPLOYMENT.md

 ### Common Deployment Errors

+- **"Constructor method constructor not found in contract artifact"**: This contract has no constructor - use the `--no-init` flag in the deploy command
 - **"Contract not found" errors**: Ensure you've compiled the contract with `aztec-nargo compile` first
 - **"Invalid artifact path" errors**: Verify the path `target/emitter-ZKPassportCredentialEmitter.json` exists after compilation
 - **"Account not found" errors**: Make sure the owner wallet has been created and deployed successfully